Phantasm II: Plot

 Liz Reynolds is a young woman whose psychic bond to Mike Pearson and the Tall Man manifests in the form of prophetic nightmares.
 Through this link, Liz pleads for Mike to find her, fearing that when her grandfather Alex Murphy dies, the Tall Man will take him.
-Transitioning to where the first film left off, the Tall Man and his minions attempt to kidnap Mike, however Reggie manages to save him by blowing up the house.
+In continuation of where the first film ended, the Tall Man and his minions attempt to kidnap Mike, however Reggie manages to save him by blowing up the house.

-Seven years later, in 1986, the now 19-year old Mike has been institutionalized, and fakes recovery to get released.
-That night, he visits Morningside Cemetery, and exhumed the graves.
+Seven years later in 1986, the now 19-year old Mike has been institutionalized and fakes recovery to get released.
+That night, he visits Morningside Cemetery and exhumes the graves.
 Reggie shows up, trying to convince him that his experiences with the Tall Man were not real.
-However, Mike reveals the coffins are all empty, and asks Reggie to help hunt down the Tall Man.
-Reaching Reggie's house, Mike has a premonition where the Tall Man sets off an explosion that kills Reggie's family, seconds before it occurs.
+However, Mike reveals the coffins are all empty and asks Reggie to help hunt down the Tall Man.
+Reaching Reggie's house Mike has a premonition where the Tall Man sets off an explosion that kills Reggie's family, seconds before it occurs.
 After the funeral, a convinced Reggie agrees to accompany Mike.
-Gathering supplies and weapons, they hit the road, discovering abandoned towns, pillaged graveyards left in the Tall Man's wake, and even a few of his traps; including the apparition of a naked woman.
+Gathering supplies and weapons they hit the road, discovering abandoned towns, pillaged graveyards left in the Tall Man's wake and even a few of his traps; including the apparition of a nude woman.
 A gruesome encounter with a creature resembling Liz leads them to the town of Périgord, Oregon.

 Liz's grandfather Alex dies and her sister Jeri disappears during the funeral.
 Searching for Jeri, Liz escapes an encounter with the Tall Man and flees.
-The presiding priest, Father Meyers, maddened with fear, the reanimation of Alex using a knife, but the corpse rises and kidnaps Liz's grandmother.
-The following, Liz finds a funeral pin in her grandmother's empty bed, and the Tall Man psychically tells Liz to return at night if she wants to rescue her grandmother.
-Meanwhile, Reggie picks up a hitchhiker named Alchemy, who eerily resembles the nude apparition.
+The presiding priest, Father Meyers, maddened with fear, kills the reanimation of Alex using a knife, but the corpse rises and kidnaps Liz's grandmother.
+The following day Liz finds a funeral pin in her grandmother's empty bed and the Tall Man psychically tells Liz to return at night if she wants to rescue her grandmother.
+Meanwhile, Reggie picks up a hitchhiker named Alchemy who eerily resembles the nude apparition.
 They find Périgord deserted and dilapidated.
-Liz arrives at the mortuary, where she encounters Father Meyers, who attempts to convince her to escape with him.
+Liz arrives at the mortuary where she encounters Father Meyers who attempts to convince her to escape with him.
 Meyers is killed by one of the Tall Man's spheres, and Liz encounters the Tall Man himself; who converted her grandmother into one of his Lurkers.
-Liz manages to escape, and finally meets Mike in the cemetery.
+Liz manages to escape and finally meets Mike in the cemetery.